 On April 1, 2020, the Company purchased all the issued and outstanding membership interest of ApiFix for \$2,000 in cash, including \$344 of cash acquired, 934,783 shares of the Company's common stock, \$0.00025 par value per share, representing approximately \$35,176 (based on a closing share price of \$37.63 on April 1, 2020), approximately \$30,000 in anniversary payments, and approximately \$41,741 in a system sales payment.
-The total consideration transferred of \$87,379, as calculated after discounting future payments to present value, is preliminary and subject to certain limitations and adjustments.
+The total consideration transferred of \$87,379, as calculated after discounting future payments to present value, is final.
 ApiFix, a corporation organized under the laws of Israel, has developed a minimally invasive deformity correction system for patients with Adolescent Idiopathic Scoliosis ("ApiFix System").
 The following table reconciles the total consideration transferred after discounting the future payments: